-For some pests like the green aphid, which has grown so resistant to so many chemicals that farmers are running out of options, a healthy ecosystem approach may be the only thing left to try.
+And for some pests, like the green aphid, which has grown so resistant to so many chemicals that farmers are running out of options, a healthy ecosystem approach may be the only thing left to try.

 Alavanja, M. 2009.
 Pesticides Use and Exposure Extensive Worldwide.
-Rev Environ Health.
+Rev Environmental Health.